MopeSWTP-SS21/MopeSWTP/README.md

 5. `1: Initialize server`

    Currently it is _necessary to proceed this instruction as the first one_ to initialize the server and its capabilities.
+   The Server will launch an Instance of OMC, connect to it and Load the ModelicaStandardLibrary.

 6. After Initialization you can view the compiler version by typing `2` in the menue